StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB6A Peripateology - The Study of the Christian Walk"
 page-title="Confession, forgiveness, avoiding self-loathing, and reorienting towards God after we fall" header-title="Confess to the Lord"
 %}}

+## Creation of the world {#creation-of-the-world}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/trinity-roles-as-demonstrated-in-gods-plan-for-human-history/#creation-of-the-world"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Trinity Roles as Demonstrated in Gods Plan for Human History" header-title="Creation of the World"
+%}}

 ## Culture {#culture}